digitalascetic/iron-router-i18n/README.md

 #### compulsoryLangCode

 If set to true the router will consider compulsory for a route path to have a language code (e.g. `/en/about`) if the language code is not found (through `getLangCode` function) `missingLangCodeAction` function will be called (default to true).
+You can set ```langCodeForDefaultLanguage``` if you just want to disable lang code for default language url.

 #### serverSide (just server)